-At March 31, 2015, MBL had total assets of A\$172.6 billion and total equity of A\$11.6 billion.
-For the year ended March 31, 2015, our net operating income from ordinary activities was A\$5.3 billion and profit after tax attributable to ordinary equity holders was A\$1,096 million, with 54% of MBL Group's revenues from external customers derived from regions outside Australia.
+At March 31, 2016, MBL had total assets of A\$181.6 billion and total equity of A\$12.7 billion.
+For the year ended March 31, 2016, our net operating income from ordinary activities was A\$5.6 billion and profit after tax attributable to ordinary equity holders was A\$2,090 million, which includes profit from continuing operations of A\$1,050 million and profit from discontinued operations of A\$1,040 million.
+Of MBL Group's revenues from external customers, 51% were derived from regions outside Australia.

-The tables below show the relative net operating income and profit contribution from ordinary activities of each of our operating groups in the years ended March 31, 2015 and 2014.
+The tables below show the relative net operating income and profit contribution from ordinary activities of each of our operating groups for the years ended March 31, 2016 and 2015.

-Net operating income from ordinary activities of MBL Group by operating group for the years ended March 31, 2015 and 2014^l
+Net operating income from ordinary activities of MBL Group by operating group for the years ended March 31, 2016 and 2015

 Year ended

-Mar 15 Mar 14 Movement
+Mar 16 Mar 15 Movement

 A\$m A\$m %

-Commodities & Financial Markets 2 1,710 1,554 10
+Commodities & Financial Markets 1,597 1,710 (7)

-Macquarie Securities 3 368 323 14
+Macquarie Securities 643 368 75

-Banking & Financial Services 1,340 1,310 2
+Banking & Financial Services 1,462 1,340 9

-Macquarie Asset Management 4 218 200 9
+Macquarie Asset Management 191 218 (12)

-Corporate & Asset Finance 1,585 1,191 33
+Corporate & Asset Finance 1,709 1,585 8

-Total net operating income from operating groups 5,221 4,578 14
+Total net operating income from operating groups 5,602 5,221 7

-Corporate 5 74 -
+Corporate 41 74 (45)

-Total net operating income 5,295 4,578 16
+Total net operating income 5,643 5,295 7

-For further information on our segment reporting, see "Management's discussion and analysis of results of operation and financial condition - Year ended March 31, 2015 compared to year ended March 31, 2014 - Segment overview" and Note 3 to our 2015 annual financial statements.
+&lt;sup>1 For further information on our segment reporting, see "Management's Discussion and Analysis of Results of Operation and Financial Condition - Year ended March 31, 2016 compared to year ended March 31, 2015 - Segment overview" and Note 3 to our 2016 annual financial statements.

-2 Commodities & Financial Markets as reported for MBL Group excludes certain assets of the Credit Markets business and some other less financially significant activities that remains part of the Non-Banking Group.
+&lt;sup>2 Commodities & Financial Markets as reported for MBL Group excludes certain assets of the Credit Markets business and some other less financially significant activities that are part of the Non-Banking Group.

-3 Macquarie Securities as reported for MBL Group excludes certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions that remain part of the Non-Banking Group.
+&lt;sup>3 Macquarie Securities as reported for MBL Group excludes certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions that are part of the Non-Banking Group.

-4 Macquarie Asset Management as reported for MBL Group excludes the Macquarie Infrastructure and Real Assets and Macquarie Investment Management divisions that are part of the Non-Banking Group.
+&lt;sup>4 Macquarie Asset Management as reported for MBL Group excludes the Macquarie Infrastructure and Real Assets and Macquarie Investment Management divisions that are part of the Non-Banking Group.
 See "Financial Information Presentation-Our historical financial statements."